hauntsaninja/pyp/README.md

 command chain within a single process out of the box.
 - You find yourself often needing to reuse complex pyp commands or doing a lot of domain specific shell processing that you wish you could reuse with a single command.
-- You want more builtin support for things like processing CSV or TOML.
-- You want to easily be able to use async functions to process your input concurrently.
+- You want to easily be able to use async functions.

 Consider pyp if:
 - You want to minimise keystrokes for things that should be quick and easy.